timescale/pgai/DEVELOPMENT.md

 code altogether.
 Furthermore, if the feature flag is not enabled, the prerelease code is NOT executed/installed.

-Incremental or idempotent files numbered greater than 899 must have a comment at the top of the file with a prefix of `--FEATURE-FLAG: ` followed by the name of a feature flag.
+Incremental or idempotent files numbered greater than 899 and lower than 999 must have a comment at the top of the file with a prefix of `--FEATURE-FLAG: ` followed by the name of a feature flag.
 These files are not executed AT ALL unless a session-level GUC like `ai.enable_feature_flag_<feature-flag>` is set to `true` when the